 Straight: Commonly used term to describe heterosexuals.
 Heterosexuals who support LGBT people in the struggle for civil rights and social justice were sometimes referred to as “straight-but-not-narrow,” now more frequently called “straight allies.”

 Transgender: Describes people whose gender identity or expression may not be the same as the gender they were assigned at birth.
 In the 1980s and 90s the term was expanded to serve as an umbrella term, a means of uniting all those who have at some point not conformed to gender norms.
 The term took on a political aspect used to question the validity of those norms, or to pursue equal rights and anti-discrimination legislation.
 The term continues to evolve.
 While transgender can be used as an umbrella term to include people who are intersex, preoperative and postoperative transsexuals, as well those who choose not to go through SRS, some persons may prefer to be described as Transsexual or Intersex.
-See Intersex and Transgender.
+See Intersex and Transexual.

 Transition: The process by which one alters one sex; this may include and all aspects of hormone therapies, SRS, and changes of legal identity.